FSU-SP2023-SELab/group-1-lottopool/README.md

 ## List of Libraries

-See `requirements.txt`.
+See `requirements.txt` and `frontend/package.json`.

+## Contributing

+To see this project's contribution guidelines, please see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Setup

-- Clone the repo to your location of choice.
+Start by cloning the repo to your location of choice, and then following the steps below for each of the sub-projects.

+Make sure your secrets and other env vars are also being loaded.
+You'll have to handle that yourself.
+Our team uses [Doppler][doppler] to inject secrets for us.

+### Backend

 - Create a venv using `python3 -m venv .venv`
 - Activate the venv using `source .venv/bin/activate`
   - Pro Tip: you can use the `.` shorthand for `source` in some shells
 - Install requirements using `pip3 install -r requirements.txt`
-- Make sure `.flaskenv` exists and is up to date
-  - If it doesn't exist, you'll need to make it then add your secrets to it
-- Run using `flask run` or test using `python -m pytest tests/`
+- Run using `flask run` (or `doppler run -- flask run`, if using Doppler)

-## Running

-### Development

-- Put all env vars in `.flaskenv` then use `flask run`.
-  - Flask will load the variables in `.flaskenv` into the session, then launch the generator function in our package's `__init__.py` file

-### Production
+### Frontend

-- *TO BE IMPLEMENTED LATER*
+- Change directories into `/frontend`
+- Install dependencies using `npm install`
+- Run using `npm start` (or `doppler run -- npm start`, if using Doppler)

 ## Testing

+Testing is a work in progress.
+However, the Python backend is configured to use Pytest.

 - Install the `lotterypool` package in development mode using `pip3 install -e .`
   - This is the purpose of the `setup.py` file